glahdou/Workshop-3-Intro-To-The-Web/intro/README.md

 Here's what we're going to do:

+**Open this project in Stackblitz: [https://stackblitz.com/edit/oasis-workshop-3-testing?file=index.html](https://stackblitz.com/edit/oasis-workshop-3-testing?file=index.html)

-**note: if you're using your own IDE (not Stackblitz), to see changes to your page while editing, save your changed files and refresh the page in your browser**
+**note: if you're using your own IDE (not Stackblitz), to see changes to your page while editing, save your changed files and refresh the page in your browser.
+We'd highly recommend you use Stackblitz though**

 HTML: